Reg Saner

-Reg Saner (born 1928, died 2021, Jacksonville, Illinois) was an American poet and professor.
+Reginald A. Saner (December 30, 1928 – April 19, 2021) was an American poet and academic.

-Life
+Life and career

+Reginald A. Saner was born in Jacksonville, Illinois on December 30, 1928.
 He graduated from St. Norbert College, near Green Bay, Wisconsin.

-He served as an infantry platoon leader in the Korean War.

-He studied at University of Illinois, an received a Fulbright Scholarship to study at University of Florence.
+Saner served as an infantry platoon leader in the Korean War.
+He studied at University of Illinois, and received a Fulbright Scholarship to study at University of Florence.

 In the early 1960s he married Anne.

-From September 1962, to December 1998, he taught at the University of Colorado at Boulder.
+From September 1962 to December 1998, he taught at the University of Colorado Boulder.

-Until his death in 2021 [4] lived in Boulder, Colorado.
+Saner lived in Boulder, Colorado.
+He died there at his home on April 29, 2021, at the age of 92.